AI-powered total workforce access, security and safety solutions are a breeze in the Windy City | SAP for Utilities, presented by

 However, let’s remember, malicious actors don’t share this view.
 Our upcoming model aims to illuminate how security convergence isn’t about eradicating roles, jobs, or departments, but instead about bolstering their capabilities to protect the enterprise.
 It’s about enhancing the workforce experience through automation, integration, and insightful data.

-Converged Security Model: Empowering the Intelligent Enterprise through Digital Transformation
+Converged Security Model: Empowering the Intelligent Enterprise through Digital Transformation.

 The lifeblood of converged security in our digital transformation journey is people and identity.
 Whether employees, contractors, visitors, or temps, these individuals inhabit our facilities or connect to our corporate networks and cloud infrastructure at all hours.
 The goal is proper identification and assignment of roles and responsibilities.